CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Major data structures

-> Describe each major data structure in this module: what information does it represent, how does it represent the data, and what are its members.
-> This description should be independent of the programming language.
+#### Player
+A data structure to store the data of each player.
+Stores:

+- x and y coordinates
+- grid visible to the player
+- amount of gold
+- name
+- assigned letter
+- address (for the server to send messages to)

 ## Game